 Major Electives, Minimum of 18 credits

-Majors may choose from any of the courses offered in the division not used to meet the requirements reviewed above.
+Majors may choose from any of the courses offered in the program not used to meet the requirements reviewed above.
 Credits will count only if a grade of C or higher has been earned in the course (the only exception is CCJ 4940 in which students must earn an S).
 As an alternative, students MAY (but do not have to) take up to 9 of the 34 credits required of all majors from approved interdisciplinary courses.
 See approved interdisciplinary courses.
 In addition, students may apply only 3 credits of CCJ 4940 (internship/practicum) to the 34 credits needed for the major or the minimum 120 credit hours needed for graduation.
 That same rule applies to CCJ 4905 (Individual Work).
 Students who meet upper division honors criteria (see below) may take up to 6 credits in CCJ 4970 (honors thesis research).

 Lower Division Courses

 Students may apply no more than 6 credits of lower division coursework (1000 or 2000 level courses) to the 34 credit hours needed for the major.
-The Division only offers one lower division course (CJL 2000).
+The major only offers one lower division course (CJL 2000).
 There are restrictions on which lower division courses will transfer into the major (see Transfer Policy below).

 Residency Requirement for the Major

-At least 22 of the 34 credit hours required for the major must be taken in courses offered by the Division (courses with prefixes of CCJ, CJC, CJE, CJJ, or CJL).
+At least 22 of the 34 credit hours required for the major must be taken in courses offered by the program (courses with prefixes of CCJ, CJC, CJE, CJJ, or CJL).
 Students who wish to take interdisciplinary courses AND transfer credits from another institution need to be careful about this residency requirement.
 No more than 12 hours may transfer into the major from another college/university (see section on Transfer Policy for limitations).
 Academic Learning Compact Undergraduate Majors’ FAQs.